Publié le Mars 20, 2019

-The federal budget was released on February 19 by Minister of Finance, the Honourable Bill Morneau.
+The federal budget was released today by Minister of Finance, the Honourable Bill Morneau.
 This budget is the last presented by the incumbent government before the next federal election.
 The budget includes several measures that support the Tourism Industry Association of Canada (TIAC’s) strategic pillars and advocacy priorities.

 Here is a snapshot of budget measures that relate to our industry: